quii/learn-go-with-tests/roman-properties.md

 {"39 gets converted to XXXIX", 39, "XXXIX"},
 ```

 If you've ever done OO programming, you'll know that you should view `switch` statements with a bit of suspicion.
 Usually you are capturing a concept or data inside some imperative code when in fact it could be captured in a class structure instead.
 Go isn't strictly OO but that doesn't mean we ignore the lessons it offers entirely.
-Our switch statement is describing some truths about Roman Numerals along with behaviour.
+Our switch statement is describing some truths about Roman numerals along with behaviour.

-We can refactor this to simplify the code
+We can refactor this to simplify things

 ```go
 type RomanNumeral struct {